The Ultimate WordPress Multisite Domain Mapping Guide

 - Using cPanel – most shared hosting environments use this setup.

 - Using WPMU DEV Hosting – our custom dashboard makes it much easier.
 Most managed WordPress hosting providers have a similar setup.

 Adding a Domain Alias with cPanel

 Domain Aliases (or Parked Domains) let you access your website from different domain names.
-For example, you can make www.domain.org and www.domain.edu show content from www.domain.com. cPanel’s documentation explains it in detail.
+For example, you can make www.domain.org and www.domain.edu show content from www.domain.com.
+For more details, head to cPanel docs.

 In my example, I’ll use the Alias option.
 Your cPanel dashboard may instead have the Parked Domains option.
 They both refer to the same thing.
 Click it to get started.

 Create a New Alias by entering your subsite’s custom domain name and hitting the Add Domain button.

 Some web hosts automatically set up a redirection for any domain alias.
 You can confirm this by looking at the Redirects To column.
 In my case, there wasn’t any redirection set.